|Frequently Asked Questions:

 Who do I call for abandoned shopping carts?

 Abandoned shopping carts litter the Flower Hill neighborhood.
 If you bring a shopping cart home please return it to Giant Food right away, there is no dumping of any kind allowed in any area of Flower Hill.
-If you see a shopping cart please call Giant Food at Flower Hill so they can pick up the cart.
+If you see a shopping cart please call Giant Food a 301-926-0340.

 What about Christmas Trees & Leaf Raking? it is that time of year again!
 We just have a few reminders as the seasons begin to change.
 In an effort to keep costs reasonable, FHCC limits leaf removal to the common areas only.
 Each homeowner is responsible for the disposal of leaves and Christmas trees from his/her property.
 Leaf disposal should be done according to the county recycling guidelines.
 Call 311 for details.
 Leaves may be placed in recycling bags or labeled recycling cans only.
 Leaves are not to be raked onto any Flower Hill common areas or to be dumped in the fields, woods or streambeds.
 LEAVES, CHRISTMAS TREES AND ALL OTHER DEBRIS ARE NOT TO BE DISPOSED OF ON THE COMMON GROUNDS!